NethermindEth/Forta-Agents/GMX-Bots/Large-Open-and-Increase-Positions/README.md

   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains:
-    - `gmxVaultAddresss`: Address of GMX Vault contract.
+    - `gmxVault`: Address of GMX Vault contract.
     - `account`: Address of position owner.
     - `positionSize`: Size of the opened position.
     - `positionKey`: Key of the opened position.